An official Cochrane Policy, dated 22 October 2019

 Where appropriate, an apology and/or corrective actions may be offered or requested.
 Where an appropriate outcome cannot be achieved, or the information does not support the complaint, it is open to the person handling the complaint to finalize it on that basis.

-Where it is found that there has been a serious departure from the behaviour or conduct expected under the Principles of Collaboration and a suitable resolution cannot be achieved (for instance there is a refusal to acknowledge and apologize for the behaviour and take steps to ensure it does not recur) the person handling the complaint should escalate the matter to their manager/ supervisor or the next most senior person in relation to the Cochrane activity subject to the complaint,for discussion with Cochrane’s CEO or a delegated senior member of the CET regarding what action to take.
+Where it is found that there has been a serious departure from the behaviour or conduct expected under the Principles of Collaboration and a suitable resolution cannot be achieved (for instance there is a refusal to acknowledge and apologize for the behaviour and take steps to ensure it does not recur) the person handling the complaint should escalate the matter to their manager/ supervisor or the next most senior person in relation to the Cochrane activity subject to the complaint, for discussion with Cochrane’s Chief Executive Officer or a delegated senior member of the Central Executive Team regarding what action to take.

 The most serious consequence of a complaint is potentially the recommendation that a Respondent’s Cochrane membership or supporter status be terminated.
-However, such recommendations are expected to be rare and must be discussed with Cochrane’s CEO or a delegated senior staff member
+However, such recommendations are expected to be rare and must be discussed with Cochrane’s Chief Executive Officer or a delegated senior staff member.

-Any final decisions involving membership will be made by the full Governing Board, following recommendations being made to, and considered by, its Complaints Sub-Committee.
+Any final decisions involving membership will be made by the full Governing Board, following recommendations being made to, and considered by, its Complaints Resolution Committee.

 Respondents who have multiple complaints against them may be the subject of recommendations to and action by the Governing Board.